-MPD CURRENT STATUS: All commissioned employees are provided ballistic body armor (vest) with the City contributing funds for a new vest every five years.
+UPDATE: All commissioned employees are provided ballistic body armor (vest) with the City contributing funds for a new vest every five years.
 Commissioned personnel are provided a uniform account from which tactical first aid equipment, that has been approved and trained, may be purchased.
-Naloxone was recently been issued to all commissioned personnel.
+Naloxone is issued to all commissioned personnel.
+Tourniquets are also issued to all employees and have been used multiple times in the field performing life saving measures.
 MPD recognizes the need and will continue to provide high quality tactical first aid training.
 Ideally, in the future, MPD will make strides in providing additional equipment to officers in the field.